lewismoten/Altair8800/light switch.md

 # Light Switch
-Turn Lights On program by Lewis Moten, May 21, 2018
+Program by Lewis Moten, May 21, 2018

 ## Object
 Turn lights on above the sense switches.